 The Ethereum Network is a recent technological innovation, and the Ether that are created, transferred, used and stored by entities and individuals have certain features associated with several types of assets, most notably commodities and currencies.

-The price of Ether on public Digital Asset Trading Platforms (as defined herein) has a limited history, and during this history, Ether prices on the Digital Asset Markets more generally, and on Digital Asset Trading Platforms individually, have been volatile and subject to influence by many factors, including operational interruptions.
+The price of Ether on public Digital Asset Trading Platforms has a very limited history, and during this history, Ether prices on the Digital Asset Markets more generally, and on Digital Asset Trading Platforms individually, have been volatile and subject to influence by many factors, including operational interruptions.
 While the Index is designed to limit exposure to the interruption of individual Digital Asset Trading Platforms, the Index Price, and the price of Ether generally, remains subject to volatility experienced by Digital Asset Trading Platforms, and such volatility could adversely affect the value of the Shares.
-For example, from July 1, 2019 through June 30, 2024, the Index Price ranged from \$109.83 to \$4,776.32, with the average being \$1,703.32.
-In addition, during the twelve months ended June 30, 2024, the Index Price ranged from \$1,531.25 to \$4,033.10.
+For example, from July 23, 2024 (the commencement of the Trust's operations) through June 30, 2025, the Index Price ranged from \$1,465.07 to \$4,050.21, with the straight average being \$2,652.88 through June 30, 2025.
 See "Part I-Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Q1 2024 Quarterly Report.
+Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Q2 2025 Quarterly Report.

 Several U.S. regulators, including the Financial Crimes Enforcement Network of the U.S. Department of the Treasury ("FinCEN"), the Commodity Futures Trading Commission ("CFTC"), the U.S. Internal Revenue Service ("IRS"), and state regulators, including the New York Department of Financial Services ("NYDFS"), have made official pronouncements or issued guidance or rules regarding the treatment of Ether and other digital assets.
 However, other U.S. and state agencies, such as the SEC, have not made official pronouncements or issued guidance or rules regarding the treatment of Ether, although the SEC, by action through delegated authority approving exchange rule filings to list shares of trusts holding Ether as commodity-based exchange-traded products, has implicitly taken the view that Ether is a commodity.
 Similarly, the treatment of Ether and other digital assets is often uncertain or contradictory in other countries.
 The regulatory uncertainty surrounding the treatment of Ether creates risks for the Trust and its Shares.
 See "Part I-Item 1A.
-Risk Factors-Risk Factors Related to the Regulation of the Trust and the Shares" in the Annual Report and the risk factors set forth in our other filings with the SEC incorporated by reference herein.
+Risk Factors-Risk Factors Related to the Regulation of Digital Assets, the Trust and the Shares" in the Annual Report and the risk factors set forth in our other filings with the SEC incorporated by reference herein.